America's Anchorman is away and this is your undocumented anchorman.

 Who do you think pays for government America?

-Corporate America, the wealth generating community, pays for the government community.
+Corporate America, the wealth-generating community, pays for the government community.

-But uh Michelle Obama says, we're asking young people to turn their backs on corporate America and become community organizers.
+But Michelle Obama says, we're asking young people to turn their backs on corporate America and become community organizers.

 That's terrific.

-Uh corporate America pays for that.
+Corporate America pays for that.

 The problem is that you have too many people with the kind of six-figure education that Barack Obama did who do turn their backs on corporate America.